kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 RuntimeController is a new in-tree admission plugin that should eventually be enabled on almost every Kubernetes clusters.
-The role of the controller for scheduling is to merge the topology constraints from the RuntimeClass into the PodSpec.
+The role of the controller for scheduling is to merge the scheduling constraints from the RuntimeClass into the PodSpec.
 Eventually, the controller's responsibilities may grow, such as to merge in [pod overhead][] or validate feature compatibility.